getnamingo/registry/docs/control-panel.md

 - Host deletion checks for dependencies before allowing removal.
 - Registrars can only manage hosts under domains they control, depending on registry policy.
 - Search and sort functionality is available for fast access.
-- Hosts can be exported as CSV or PDF for operational or compliance purposes.
+- Hosts can be exported as CSV for operational or compliance purposes.

 ---